-Some events, such as news coverage, the approach of birthdays, holidays or the anniversary of the murder, may trigger the sensation in homicide survivors that they are re-experiencing stress reactions (American Psychiatric Association, 1994).
+Some events, such as news coverage, the approach of birthdays, holidays or the anniversary of the murder, may trigger the sensation in homicide survivors that they are re-experiencing stress reactions (Pineles et al., 2011).

-Children suffering from PTSD are irritable, volatile and often have lower I.Q.'s.
-They reenact trauma in play; what they do not have in language to describe is acted out in their behaviours.
-They have problems concentrating.
-They have a foreshortened sense of the future; they are devoid of aspirations and dreams.
-They have difficulty getting along with other children.
-They are misdiagnosed with ADD/ADHD, conduct disorder, learning disabilities and affective disorders.
-Because they are difficult, these children are vulnerable to further abuse in their homes and institutional settings.
-They are at great risk of being failed by the care taking system that is designed to protect them ("Fundamentals of Field Traumatology", Traumatology Institute, 2000).
+Children suffering from PTSD are irritable and volatile.
+They may re-enact trauma in play; what they are unable to express in language is acted out in their behaviours.
+Because of this, they have problems concentrating in classes and may be labelled as a 'troubled child'.
+They are often misdiagnosed with ADD/ADHD, conduct disorder, learning disabilities and affective disorders.
+They have a foreshortened sense of the future; they may even show a lack of aspirations and dreams, because they may not see how their life can be different from the abuse they are subjected to.
+They may have difficulty getting along with other children and making emotional connections to other children.
+Because they are difficult to understand and may take a lot of patience to talk to, these children are vulnerable to further abuse in their homes and institutional settings.
+They are at great risk of being failed by the care taking system that is designed to protect them (Fundamentals of Field Traumatology, Traumatology Institute, 2000; Ulman, 2007).